- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - Deep South: The Confederation is made up of Southern secessionist ponies from the Equestrian region of Appleloosa, and harbor all the stereotypes of the American south.

-- Press X to Die: If the royalist Equestrian Sun Party wins the first election, one side of their opened up political focus tree lets them get instantly annexed back by Equestria, ending the game for the Confederation player.
-Fortunately, there is an alternative path where they are not instantly annexed back, and are instead puppeted.
+- Press X to Die: If the royalist Equestrian Sun Party wins the first election, their Returning Home focus causes Equestria to instantly annex the Confederation of Southern States, ending the game for the Confederation player.
+Fortunately, there is an alternative path where they become a puppet instead of being annexed.

 - Corrupt Politician: As the leader of either the Confederacy or Las Pegasus, Rockfeller has no problems with bribes, sweet talks, and backroom deals to keep his powerbase strong.